matthew-brett/learn-pages/week3_session1.md

 session, you only need to get the homework done for the beginning of the following week.

-- Read, learn, inwardly digest the [curious git](https://matthew-brett.github.io/curious-git/) tutorial;
+- Read, mark, learn and inwardly digest the [curious git](https://matthew-brett.github.io/curious-git/) tutorial;

 More will follow.